 Planting trees

-Do not plant if the ground is frozen or waterlogged.
 Do not dig the holes until you are ready to plant as they are likely to become filled with rainwater and waterlogged.
 Dig a hole that will accommodate the roots comfortably with room to spare in every direction.
 Loosen the soil at the bottom of the hole with a spade or fork.
 Prune back any excessively long roots.
-It is not usually necessary to rehydrate the roots particularly if your soil is reasonably moist at the time of planting but if the roots are very dry cut the tips off and place the roots in water for two hours before planting.
-We avoid washing the soil out of the roots after lifting because the remaining soil helps retain moisture on the roots.
+It is not usually necessary to rehydrate the roots particularly if your soil is reasonably moist at the time of planting but if the roots are very dry cut the tips off and place the roots in water for up to two hours before planting.
+Unlike most other nurseries our trees are not lifted in advance and kept in cold storage but are usually lifted just prior to despatch to ensure that the roots are as fresh as possible when you receive them.

 If you have reasonable soil you should use the soil that you have dug out to fill in the hole.
 If your soil is very heavy you should mix in sharp sand and peat or compost.
 If it is very sandy you should mix in peat or compost.
 On the whole it is best not to change the soil around the tree too much from the surrounding area.
 You should also add some slow acting fertiliser such as bonemeal.